Fin Macleod, now head of security on a

 Magazine (read

-review) "...atmospheric
+the full review) "...atmospheric

 passages of reflection and recollection, played